iamtheeel/sensorFusion/cv/README.md

 # sensorFusion, Computer Vision subsystem

 The computer vision system is runing YOLOv5 on a [Corel Dev Board](https://coral.ai/products/dev-board) with a [Google Tensor Processing Unit (TPU)](https://en.wikipedia.org/wiki/Tensor_Processing_Unit)
+It will also run on Windows, OSX, Linux, and so on.

 The computer vision consists of two catagories:
 - [Training and Exporting](./training) the model